KellyMahan/RealTimeRails/README.md

 Disclaimer
 ----------

 All source code at this point is to portray ideas to further cooperative design.
-It is not ready for use nor tested for validity.
+It is not ready for production use nor tested for validity.

 Beta Usage
 ----------